Toni Stone – Goodman Theatre – February 16, 2023

 I don’t know if Meredith Wilson, through Professor Hill, introduced the “think method” of learning to play an instrument as a wink and a nod to the then incipient Suzuki method of instruction, but Rock Island and Ya Got Trouble are still my favorite rap songs.

 Seventy-Six Trombones is the signature song of the show, but the best line is Hill’s concession that he always thinks there’s a band.
-With a nod to another show, that should be everyone’s new philosophy.
+With a nod to You’re a Good Man Charlie Brown, that should be everyone’s new philosophy.